alexst07/shell-plus-plus/docs/docs/lang-basics.md

 If cmd1 has exit status 0 (correct), doesn't execute cmd2, if not, executes cmd2

 ### Background commands
-As in bash, to put a command in background in seti, the command must end with &
+As in bash, to put a command in background in shell++, the command must end with &

 ```bash
 ls &